bsccf/Uni-notes/Mechanics structures and materials/Statics 1/3 Pin jointed trusses/pin jointed truss model.md

 As can be seen rolling supports only exert a reaction force vertically, while pinned supports have reactions in both directions.

-(Also note that since the supports touch at pins the bars connected to them are free to rotate like normal {duh [[why I cant be asked]]})
+(Also note that since the supports touch at pins the bars connected to them are free to rotate like normal {duh})